 Optimally, the G-IV will be flying in the storm to provide deep-layer humidity profiles around the storm in addition to the P-3 dropsondes.
-If spiral ascents are performed at larger radii in range of the G-IV radar then the in situ and radar data can be synthesized to provide a more complete picture of the stratiform cloud dynamics.
 If the G-IV is not available, the module could still be flown to examine the evolution using the Doppler radar and boundary layer thermodynamics from the P-3 dropsondes.
-Additionally, when multiple P-3 aircraft are available and sampling simultaneously, one aircraft can perform the radial penetrations as outlined above, while the other aircraft circumnavigates the CB outside the precipitation shield at the maximum allowable altitude (preferably \geq 18 kft).
+Additionally, when multiple P-3 aircraft are available and sampling simultaneously, one aircraft can perform the radial penetrations as outlined above, while the other aircraft circumnavigates the CB outside the precipitation shield at the maximum allowable altitude (preferably ≥ 18 kft).
 Dropsondes should be released from the higher altitude aircraft at locations upwind and downwind from the CB.

-In addition to the observational analysis described above, the high-resolution data collected in this module is planned to be embedded within the typical Hurricane Ensemble Data Assimilation System (HEDAS; e.g., Aksov et al. 2013) framework to carry out storm-scale data assimilation that focuses specifically on the high-resolution analysis of the identified intense convective region.
+In addition to the observational analysis described above, the high-resolution data collected in this module is planned to be embedded within the typical Hurricane Ensemble Data Assimilation System (HEDAS; e.g., Aksoy et al. 2013) framework to carry out storm-scale data assimilation that focuses specifically on the high-resolution analysis of the identified intense convective region.
 With current technology, a smaller domain with 1-km grid spacing will be nested within the HEDAS 3-km analysis domain, where the data will be assimilated for the duration of its collection (1-2 hours, at 5-10 min intervals).
 This is a typical setup that has been traditionally used in continental storm-scale radar data assimilation applications and has been shown to be effective to obtain realistic storm structures in analyses and short-range forecasts.
 With such high-resolution analyses, we hope to be able to obtain fully three-dimensional model representations of the observed convective regions for more detailed investigation, as well as investigate their shortrange predictability.
 In an observing system experiment (OSE) mode, various assimilation experiments can also be devised to investigate hypothetical scenarios for how an observed convective region could interact with the surrounding vortex and impact its evolution.
 Dropsonde, superobbed Doppler, flight-level, and SFMR data will be transmitted over the GTS and assimilated in real time; full Doppler analyses and lower fuselage imagery will be available post-flight.